hoyohayo/SimpleLogin/README.md

 ```
 openssl genrsa -traditional -out dkim.key 1024
 ```
-The '-traditional' flag is needed for openssl version 3 (check version with 'openssl version')
+The '-traditional' flag is needed for openssl version 3 (check version with `openssl version`)
 ```
 openssl rsa -in dkim.key -pubout -out dkim.pub.key
 ```

 # DNS records
 ----------------------------------------------------------------------------------------
-1. A-record that points sl.example.com. to my server IP This needs to be setup at your domain.
+1. A-record that points `sl.example.com`. to my server IP This needs to be setup at your domain.
 If you use DynDNS, make sure your WAN adress is updated correctly.

-2. MX-record that points example.com. to sl.example.com. with priority 10
+2. MX-record that points `example.com`. to `sl.example.com`. with priority 10
 Also setup at your domain.
 Each registrar is different so please refer to to their documentation

-3. TXT-record for dkim._domainkey.example.com.
+3. TXT-record for `dkim._domainkey.example.com`.
 ```
 sed "s/-----BEGIN PUBLIC KEY-----/v=DKIM1; k=rsa; p=/g" $(pwd)/dkim.pub.key | sed 's/-----END PUBLIC KEY-----//g' |tr -d '\n' | awk 1
 ```
 Copy the output of that command into the DKIM record on your domain.

-4. TXT-record for example.com.
+4. TXT-record for `example.com`.
 ```
 v=spf1 mx ~all
 ```

-5. TXT-record for _dmarc.example.com.
+5. TXT-record for `_dmarc.example.com`.
 ```
 v=DMARC1; p=quarantine; adkim=r; aspf=r
 ```